purpleprotocol/graphlib/README.md

 This library attempts to provide a generic api for building, mutating and iterating over graphs that is similar to that of other data-structures found in Rust i.e. `Vec`, `HashMap`, `VecDeque`, etc.

+## Modifications in this fork from the original
+1. Fix compilation error when dot feature is enabled.
+2. Replace no_std feature with a std feature (and reverse the default behavior).
+3. Remove the dependency on rand.
+This library causes problems in constrained environments that do not have access to an RNG.

 ### Using Graphlib
 ```rust
 use graphlib::Graph;